 How to Make Hot Chocolate Bombs

 If you have been on the internet, you have seen them.
-When I saw a video of a hot chocolate bomb explode when hot milk was poured over it, I was hooked.
-Let’s make these super easy chocolate spheres of deliciousness.
+I WAS HOOKED when I saw a video of a hot chocolate bomb exploding when hot milk was poured over it.
+So let’s make these super easy chocolate spheres of deliciousness.

 The only “special” thing you need is this silicone mold.

 - 6 ounces dark chocolate (these are the ones I used)